drivendataorg/deon/CONTRIBUTING.md

 ## Types of contributions

-Contributors can add to Deon by (1) adding an example that helps illustrate the different realms and ramifications of data ethics practices and/or (2) changing or adding an item to the checklist.
+Contributors can add to Deon by (1) adding an [example](https://deon.drivendata.org/examples/) that helps illustrate the different realms and ramifications of data ethics practices from the checklist and/or (2) changing or adding an item to the [checklist](https://deon.drivendata.org/#data-science-ethics-checklist) itself.

 To get started, first `git clone` the [Deon repository](https://github.com/drivendataorg/deon/).